googledatastudio/community-connectors/JSON-connect/README.md

 ## Configuration

 ### JSON data source URL
 Enter the URL of a JSON data source.
-(Demo: [jsonplaceholder.typicode.com ](https://jsonplaceholder.typicode.com/comments)
+(Demo content: [https://jsonplaceholder.typicode.com/comments](https://jsonplaceholder.typicode.com/comments) )

 In case of a "Invalid JSON format" error, validate your JSON using a validation tool like [JSONLint.com](https://jsonlint.com/)